material-motion/material-motion/plan-execution-pattern.md

     # Reusing a plan on a second target
     system.addPlan(draggable, toTarget: target2)

 `target` is now expected to be directly manipulable.
 The target is also expected to spring back to the given `{ x, y }` coordinate.
-Whether this happens on release or at all times is an implementation detail of the plan's execution.
+Whether this happens on release or at all times is an implementation detail of the plan's performance.

 `target2` is expected to be draggable.

 ### Execution of a plan

-Exactly how a plan is executed is less important than that it **is** executed and that the execution is able to occur elsewhere.
+Exactly how a plan is executed is less important than that it **is** executed and that the performance is able to occur elsewhere.

 For example, a plan of "fade in" could reasonably be executed by a built-in animation system.
 The same plan could also be executed by a custom function.
 The plan doesn't know or care how it's executed.

-Good systems of execution will carefully balance the needs of performance, power consumption, event coordination, and user interaction.
+Good systems of performance will carefully balance the needs of performance, power consumption, event coordination, and user interaction.

 ## Existing solutions and research